sakria9/pintos/doc/filesys.md

 > C7: Describe a file workload likely to benefit from buffer caching,
 > and workloads likely to benefit from read-ahead and write-behind.

+If the workload is likely to access the same block multiple times, then buffer caching will benefit.

+If the workload is likely to access the file sequentially, then read-ahead will benefit.

+If the workload is the one that keeps the file open for a long time and does not write to the file too frequently, then write-behind will benefit.